AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 # Post Processing (Travel Accels)
-This is optional, <i>in fact I would start with it disabled and come back to it later.</i>
+<b>This is optional, in fact I would suggest starting with it disabled and come back to it later.</b>

 The sole purpose of this post processing script is to set accels/square corner velocity for travel moves, as it is not supported by the above accel controls.